1925 World Series: Game 1

 This game remains to date the last road World Series game the Washington Senators/Minnesota Twins franchise has won.
 They have lost their last 14 since.
 Walter Johnson pitched a complete game and allowed only five hits and struck out ten.
-The Senators got on the board in the second on Joe Harris's home run off of Lee Meadows.
+The Senators got on the board in the second on Joe Harris's home run off Lee Meadows.
 In the fifth, they loaded the bases on three singles with no outs, but after Meadows struck out the next two batters, a two-run single by Sam Rice made it 3–0 Senators.
 Pie Traynor's leadoff home run in the bottom half gave the Pirates their only run in the game.
-The Senators added another run in the ninth off of Johnny Morrison when Goose Goslin hit a leadoff single, moved to second on a sacrifice bunt and scored on Ossie Bluege's single.
-This is to date the last road World Series game the Senators/Twins franchise has won.
+The Senators added another run in the ninth off Johnny Morrison when Goose Goslin hit a leadoff single, moved to second on a sacrifice bunt and scored on Ossie Bluege's single.